 - By taking out that money, Abby’s director loan account will be £5000 overdrawn.

 - The following week, Abby is able to pay back £2000.
 Her account is now £3000 overdrawn, rather than £5000.

-There are certain events where a director may want to loan money to the company instead.
+There are certain events where a director may want to lend money to the company instead.
 If this happens, the account will be in credit – meaning they owe you money.
 We’ll cover which situations this may happen in and how it works later on in this article.

 When can you take out a director’s loan?

-Director’s loans is money that cannot be classified as, salary, dividends or legitimate expenses.
+It is money that cannot be classified as, salary, dividends or legitimate expenses.
 So if you need the money to cover what might be a business expense, instead of taking out a loan, put it through your business’s finances instead.